Drqrd/Drqrd/README.md

 <h1>A hello to you and welcome to my GitHub!</h1>
 <body>
-My name is Justin D'Errico, and I am an aspiring game developer looking to expand my skills and knowledge
+My name is Justin Man, and I am a software developer looking to expand my skills and knowledge
 through the projects posted on this GitHub. :sunglasses:
 </body>